jeanmaxcacacho/CSCI51.02-labs/Lab8_Grp5/Lab8_Grp5_readme.txt

 as the shared memory's "instance" in that program.
 The producer initializes the semaphore to 1, an "unlocked" state; the write loop starts with a wait followed by a post signal.
 This setup allows the producer to execute first, writing the first chunk of data into memory.
-After, control is passed to the consumer program which reads from the shared memory and writes to a specified output file.
+After, access is granted to the consumer program which reads from the shared memory and writes to a specified output file.

 Data is transferred in chunk sizes specified by argv[2] passed in by the program user.